theheuman/reddit-alerts/README.md

 - create ionic app with android

 ## Development
-This is a python project, create your virual environment and
+This is a python project, create your virtual environment and

     pip install requirements.txt